This post shows you plants to grow that love full sun!

 14. Eggplant

-A shiny and glossy coating is a sign that your eggplant is ready for harvest!
+- A glossy coating is a sign that your eggplant is ready for harvest!

 15. Muskmelon (Cantaloupe)

-A ripe melon will have an delicious odor and easily slip off the stem for you to snack on all summer!
+- A ripe melon will have a delicious odor and easily slip off the stem for you to snack on all summer!

 16. Sunflowers